containerize-com/Products/en/marketplace/sharetribe/_index.md

 ## **Overview**

-Sharetribe is an open-source peer-to-peer marketplace platform to create and run online marketplaces with a complete feature set where your users can rent or sell goods, offer services online, or give things away for free.
-Sharetribe order types can create a marketplace type that best suits your needs.
-Sharetribe handles all the hosting, is easy to use and simple to customize.
+Sharetribe is a peer-to-peer open source marketplace platform to create and run online marketplaces with a complete feature set where your users can rent or sell goods, offer services online, or give things away for free.
+Sharetribe top online marketplace order types can create a marketplace type that best suits your needs.
+Sharetribe best open source b2b ecommerce platform handles all the hosting, is easy to use and simple to customize.

 Many successful startups grow and build a successful marketplace business with the Sharetribe platform.
 Sharetribe is written using the most popular programming framework for rapid and reliable application development, Ruby on Rails.
-Sharetribe follows a behavior-driven development approach.
+Sharetribe ecommerce marketplace follows a behavior-driven development approach.
 Sharetribe is upgraded every month to support the latest versions of the software tools and technologies.
 Sharetribe has a wide range of advantages.

 Sharetribe helps businesses to create and manage custom online marketplaces for small to medium businesses.
 Sharetribe facilitates integration with analytics platforms.
 Moreover, it provides personalized profile pages for all vendors, displaying their listings, rating, and reviews from buyers.
-Sharetribe now delivers the most key features you would want from a marketplace platform right out of the box.
+Sharetribe b2b ecommerce software solution now delivers the most key features you would want from a marketplace platform right out of the box.
 Sharetribe’s solution:

 *   supports all types of marketplaces
 *   facilitate contact between users